Crunchyroll Anime Award for Anime of the Year

-The Crunchyroll Anime Award for Anime of the Year is one of the two highest awards given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
+The Crunchyroll Anime Award for Anime of the Year is the final award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
 It is given for the best anime series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 Yaoi sports anime Yuri on Ice by MAPPA first won the award in 2017.
 Jujutsu Kaisen by MAPPA won the award in 2021, making MAPPA the first studio to win the award multiple times.
 In the 8th edition, the award was won by the second season of Jujutsu Kaisen, which also became the first anime to win the top prize twice.
-Studio Trigger and CD Projekt's Cyberpunk: Edgerunners won the award in 2023, making CD Projekt and Edgerunners the first video game studio and anime based on a video game respectively to win.

 MAPPA received ten nominations and four wins for the award, the most of any studio to date.
-Wit Studio and Bones followed, with six and five nominations for the award respectively, the former did not win a single award.
+Bones Film and Wit Studio followed, with seven and six nominations for the award respectively, with Wit Studio being the studio with the most nominations without a single win.

+Aside from manga, Studio Trigger and CD Projekt's Cyberpunk: Edgerunners won the award in 2023, making CD Projekt and Edgerunners the first video game studio and anime based on a video game respectively to win.
+A-1 Pictures's Solo Leveling won the award in 2025, the first series to be based on manhwa to win.

-In the latest edition in 2025, the award was won by Solo Leveling by A-1 Pictures, the first anime series to be based on manhwa to win.
+In the latest edition in 2026, the award was won by the eighth and final season of My Hero Academia by Bones Film, the first concluding season of an anime series to win.